The Scary of Sixty-First: Plot

 The girl suggests that Addie is a victim of CIA mind control experiments, similar to Project MKUltra.
-Describing Addie as a 'liability', the girl implies that she should be killed, which Noelle angrily rejects.
+Describing Addie as a "liability", the girl implies that she should be killed, which Noelle angrily refuses.
 The girl returns to the apartment to find the door chained shut, and evidence of Addie's masturbatory activities.
 She flees to the apartment's basement to find Addie before a large poster of The Sun tarot card, which includes depictions of nude children.
 When she discovers the girl's presence, Addie knocks her unconscious and begins to abuse her physically and sexually.
 She is interrupted by the arrival of Noelle, who kills her by stabbing her repeatedly with a knife.
 She returns to the apartment to meet the realtor who first showed them the apartment; their conversation implies that Addie's death was a planned part of a Satanic ritual.

 The girl regains consciousness and finds Noelle in the apartment.
 Noelle attacks her and attempts to kill her, but the girl fights back, bashing Noelle's skull with the obsidian crystal.
-She flees to Greg's workplace, but when the two return together, the apartment and the basement are empty and clean, with no bodies or evidence of a struggle.
+She rushes to Greg's workplace, but when the two return together, the apartment and the basement are empty and clean, with no bodies or evidence of a struggle.
 Greg leaves angrily.
 The girl returns to the apartment to find an anonymous note, telling her that the events she experienced are a warning for her to give up her investigations.

 Cast

 Critical reception

-On Rotten Tomatoes, 55% of 42 critics' reviews were positive, with an average rating of 6/10.
-The site's critics consensus reads, "It's hard not to admire its often ungainly attempts to achieve its ambitions, but The Scary of Sixty-First is a horror provocation that disappoints as often as it thrills."
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 55% based on 42 reviews, with an average rating of 5.5/10.
+The website's critics consensus reads, "It's hard not to admire its often ungainly attempts to achieve its ambitions, but The Scary of Sixty-First is a horror provocation that disappoints as often as it thrills."

 Christian Blauvelt of IndieWire praised the film as "thrilling and unforgettable", drawing comparisons to Eyes Wide Shut (1999), 1970s thrillers and the works of Roman Polanski.